 6 Frequently Asked Questions About Business Mileage Calculations

-Find out how to deduct use of car for business purposes
+Find out how to deduct the use of a car for business purposes

-Whether you have a car that has been purchased by your business or you are using your personal vehicle for business purposes, you need to know how to calculate mileage for business use of your vehicle.
+Whether you have a car that has been purchased by your business or you are using your personal vehicle for business purposes, you need to know how to calculate mileage for the business use of your vehicle.

 You can record business mileage in one of two ways: using actual expenses or using the standard deduction rate.

 To deduct business mileage using the standard mileage rate, multiply the actual business miles driven by the standard mileage rate published by the Internal Revenue Service (IRS) for the tax year the driving occurred.
 For the 2020 tax year, the standard mileage rate is 57.5 cents per mile.
 Note that you can only deduct business mileage, not personal mileage.

 Choosing between the standard mileage deduction or actual expenses will probably depend on which method provides you the most tax savings.
 The answer to this question depends on several variables, including the number of miles driven and whether you have both personal and business vehicles.
 The most important variable is the number of miles driven for business during the year.

 When you take a deduction using actual expenses, you can use almost every expense associated with your business driving, including:

 - Interest on the vehicle loan